aarongreenwald/rn-workshop-dnipro/README.md

 1. Use flexbox to take up the full width of `HomeScreen` by wrapping the images into a grid instead of a simple list https://github.com/yelled3/react-native-grid-example
 1. Add a back button to the MemeBuilder screen

+## Step 7 - Dynamic Styles
+1. Add a slider to the `MemeBuilder` screen that controls the size of the image.
+It should grow and shrink as the user slides the slider.
+The image should always be a square.

+## Step 8 - Animations
+1. Change the image resize behavior - instead of responding as the user slides, it should only resize after the user stops sliding.
+It should animate using a "spring" bounce from the previous size to the new size.